frazierjoe/DiceRoller/README.txt

 In this file you should include:

 Any information you think we should know about your submission

-* Everything works and should be clear.
+Everything works and should be clear.
+*NOTE - high numbers of dice/values/reroll clicks may cause the app to crash.